 Winner of the James Tiptree, Jr. Memorial Award, the Lambda Literary Award, the Locus Award for Best First Novel, and a Hugo and Nebula Award nominee.

 With this groundbreaking novel, Maureen F. McHugh established herself as one of the decade's best science fiction writers.
 In its pages, we enter a postrevolution America, moving from the hyperurbanized eastern seaboard to the Arctic bleakness of Baffin Island; from the new Imperial City to an agricultural commune on Mars.
 The overlapping lives of cyberkite fliers, lonely colonists, illicit neural-pressball players, and organic engineers blend into a powerful, taut story of a young man's journey of discovery.
 This is a macroscopic world of microscopic intensity, one of the most brilliant visions of modern SF.

-At the publisher's request, this title is being sold without Digital Rights Management software (DRM) applied.
+At the Publisher's request, this title is being sold without Digital Rights Management Software (DRM) applied.